CDC director tests positive for Covid-19 - KESQ

 By Jamie Gumbrecht and Alaa Elassar, CNN

-Dr. Rochelle Walensky, the director of the US Centers for Disease Control and Prevention, tested positive for Covid-19 on Friday.
+Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, tested positive for Covid-19 Friday.

 “Consistent with CDC guidelines, she is isolating at home and will participate in her planned meetings virtually,” the agency said.
 “CDC senior staff and close contacts have been informed of her positive test and are taking appropriate action to monitor their health.”